Heroin overdose: FAQs

-We will normally recommend a detoxification to remove the toxins from your body, it’s likely that a detox will result in withdrawal symptoms for which you should be prepared as they can last up to two weeks.
+We will normally recommend drug detoxification to remove the toxins from your body, it’s likely that detox will result in withdrawal symptoms for which you should be prepared as they can last up to two weeks.

 Our expert team are there to help you throughout this process and can administer prescribed medication to ease the withdrawal symptoms.

-In addition to a detox, some other therapies we may offer on a heroin rehab programme could include relapse prevention, cognitive behavioural therapy, dialectical behavioural therapy, individual, group, or family counselling, and stress management.
+In addition to detox, some other therapies we may offer on a drug rehab programme could include relapse prevention, cognitive behavioural therapy, dialectical behavioural therapy, individual, group, or family counselling, and stress management.

-Our team can help you to understand the underlying reasons of what may have caused your heroin addiction.
+Our team can help you to understand the underlying reasons for what may have caused your heroin addiction.

 Just knowing the reasons behind your addiction, can be invaluable in helping you to overcome it and avoid a potential heroin overdose.